 The NIH Gateway Center is located adjacent to the Medical Center Metro Station at the South Drive entrance to campus from Rockville Pike / Wisconsin Avenue (Route 355).
 It combines visitor parking, non-commercial vehicle inspection and visitor ID processing, all in one location.
 The NIH will process all visitors in vehicles or as pedestrians.

 Patients and patient visitors should continue to enter campus at the West Drive/Cedar Lane entrance during the hours of 6am–10pm, 7 days a week.

 For visitors arriving in vehicles, on motorcycles or bicycles, the Gateway Vehicle Inspection Station (Building 66A), provides multiple inspection lanes and allows visitors to go through inspection and get a visitor badge in one centralized, efficient process.
-Vehicles enter the Gateway Center complex through a new roadway, "NIH Gateway Drive," just south of the intersection of the previous visitor entrance at South Drive and Rockville Pike.
+Vehicles enter the Gateway Center complex through "NIH Gateway Drive," just south of the intersection of South Drive and Rockville Pike.
 Vehicles that choose to bypass parking in MLP-11 will go through inspection and enter campus at Center Drive near the National Library of Medicine.
 (See Gateway Map)

 Gateway Center Vehicle Inspection (Building 66A)

 4am – 4pm (Limited Hours of Operation Due to Pandemic)

 After 4am and before 4pm on weekdays, and on all weekends, visitors in vehicles should enter campus through the Commercial Vehicle Inspection Facility.
 Patients and Patients visitors are encouraged to use the West Drive Patient Entrance, 6am – 10pm, 7 days a week.)